callofduty4x/CoD4x_Server/README.md

 Ubuntu:
 `sudo apt install nasm paxctl git gcc`

+On 64-bit Ubuntu you will also need to install gcc and g++ for 32-bit:
+`sudo apt install gcc-multilib g++-multilib`

 Compiling is as easy as running `./build_updateable_elf.sh`.
 It'll build Cod4X into `main/` from which the server can be run.